infretis/infentory/infinit_nh3_inversion/README.md

 </details>

-# Restarting infinit or continuing the simulation
+# Restarting an interupted infinit simulation
 <details>

 If the simulation crashes at any point, you can restart the simulation by running
 ```bash
 inft infinit -toml infretis.toml
 ```
 Alternatively, you can change or add steps to the `steps_per_iter` list in `infretis.toml` to add more steps.
+This is illustrated further down.

 Infinit should be able to figure out on its own where to pick up simulations.
 Infinit should also be able to figure out if the `restart.toml` is usable to restart the simulation.